kshashikumar/dbfuse-ai/README.md

   - `.env` is hot-reloaded (most changes apply instantly).
 PORT change triggers an automatic restart.
   - You can override where `.env` lives by setting `DBFUSE_CONFIG_DIR`.
   - Prefer setting AI keys via your shell variables (do not commit real keys).
+    - Set `DBFUSE_CONNECTIONS_KEY` to encrypt `dbConnections.json` on disk (AES-256-GCM).
+Configure it from the Config UI, via the CLI flag `--connections-key`, or by exporting the env var directly.
+Without this key the file is stored in plaintext; once enabled the same key is required to read the store.
+    - Removing the encryption key from the Config UI automatically deletes the stored connections.
+You can also clear the file manually via the landing-page **Reset Saved Connections** button or by running `dbfuse-ai --connections-reset`.

 ### Adding a new AI model/provider